shashwatanand29/Chatbot-Using-Python/README.md

 # Chatbot-Using-Python-
 Building a Chatbot using Python with NLTK and Keras

-//We developed a chatbot project using Python, leveraging the NLTK (Natural Language Toolkit) and Keras libraries.
-The chatbot is an artificial intelligence (AI) application capable of understanding and responding to human text inputs in a conversational manner.
+We developed a chatbot project using Python, leveraging the NLTK (Natural Language Toolkit) and Keras libraries.
+The chatbot is an artificial intelligence (AI) application capable of understanding and responding to human text inputs conversationally.

 The NLTK library provided essential tools for natural language processing (NLP) tasks within the chatbot.
 It enabled us to preprocess and tokenize text data, perform part-of-speech tagging, and implement algorithms for text classification and sentiment analysis.
 These functionalities were fundamental in building the chatbot's ability to interpret user messages and generate appropriate responses.